Which U.S. states tip most? A new study breaks down gratuity rates across the country.

 Spending at restaurants and bars has climbed in recent years as Americans swap home cooking for dining out.
 In 2023, spending on dining out represented approximately 56% of Americans' food budgets, a 13% increase from 2000.

-"Since the percentage of spending on food consumed away from home plunged in 2020 due to the pandemic, there have been three consecutive years of significant growth," Matt Schulz wrote.
+"Since the percentage of spending on food consumed away from home plunged in 2020 due to the pandemic, there have been three consecutive years of significant growth," LendingTree's Schulz wrote.

 Below are the top 10 states in per-capita spending on dining out.